Context, Writer, and Content

 “I am no believer in the theory that our human affairs are influenced by the movements of the stars.
 That, however, is a problem that…gives rise to too many controversies on either side.
 Let us return to the reigning emperor.” (p.
 134)

-Astrologers consulted the emperor to delay his revenge but he mocked and laughed them by blaming them for fraud.
+Astrologers consulted the emperor to delay his revenge but he mocked and laughed at them by blaming them for fraud.
 Finally, Zoë was accused of several charges such as treachery (betrayal) and exiled to Prinkipo (Büyükada).
 Psellus again met with witnesses of Zoë’s fall.

 “They told me, that when the ship had put out to sea for the voyage, Zoë looked back at her royal home…spoke of her father and her ancestors…and when she recalled her uncle — I am speaking now of the famous Basil [II]…then her eyes suddenly filled with tears and she exclaimed: ‘It was you, my uncle and emperor, you who wrapped me in my swaddling clothes as soon as I was born, you who loved me, and honored me too, more than my sisters, because, as I have often heard them say who saw you, I was like yourself.
 It was you who said, as you kissed me and held me in your arms, ‘Good luck, my darling, and may you live many years, to be the glory of our family and the most marvelous gift to our Empire!’…But your hopes have been brought to nothing, for I have been dishonored.
 I have disgraced all my family, condemned on most horrible charges and expelled from the palace, driven away to I know not what place of exile, convicted of crime…I beg you, watch over me from Heaven and with all your strength protect your niece!'(p.
 135)

-“As for the events that followed, words are inadequate to describe them” says Psellus after Zoë was exiled.
+“As for the events that followed, words are inadequate to describe them,” says Psellus after Zoë was exiled.
 “Divine Justice” and its working could not be comprehended in Psellus’ view.
 People objected to the oppression of Michael and formed like soldiers in favor of Zoë.
 Even there was no ally in the palace for the emperor.
 People “determined then to recall the empress from exile”.
-People broke out a revolt with fights on streets and brought Zoë from the island.
+People broke out a revolt with fights on the streets and brought Zoë from the island.
 “God was working for her”.
 Zoë did not think of punishment against Michael and two together went to the balcony of the imperial palace to see rebels.
 Instead of ceasing riot, this moment accelerated and activated people’s insurrection.
 Toppling down Michael is the mere resort and Theodora must be the new co-ruler rather.
 Even though two sisters are from the same mother, “jealousy divided two sisters” and so her younger sister is in exile.
 Despite this envy, the mob of rebellion (the citizen army) found Theodora and forced her to this struggle.
 “They [elites and poor together] led her to the great church of St. Sophia”.
 Michael ran away to a monastery but a guard commander who is a friend of Psellus found him there.
 “He had invited me” and “a flood of tears beyond control poured from my eyes” because of these “strange” ages. (p.
 135-147)

 “The tyrant…said, ‘Truly, God is not unjust’…With these words, he again laid hold of the Holy Table.
 Then he prayed…For my own part, I thought their turbulence would go no further.
 I was still fascinated by the drama of the thing.
 The unraveling of the plot bewildered me.
 But this proved to be indeed only a short prelude to the worse tragedies which followed.” (p.
 147)